SonaliPardeshi/200244520100/day-3.md

        ssh username@ip-address
 - After this enter and provide password, you can login.

-- But this method of username-password pair increases the chances of **Brute Forcce Attack** (anyone can pass all possible combinations     of password and can hack the system).
+- But this method of username-password pair increases the chances of **Brute Force Attack** (anyone can pass all possible combinations     of password and can hack the system).
 - So,Linux uses the combination of private and public key arrived, while windows still use user-passwrd pair for authentication.
 - This **public key is on AWS instance** in our case it is on ec2.
 - And **Pricate Key is nothing but the .pem** that is generated.